Andrea Matthews

 A ghrá – my love (as a term of endearment)

-Go dtí go mbuailfimid arís, a dheartháir - Until we meet again, brother.
+Go dtí go mbuailfimid arís, a dheartháir - Until we are together again, brother.

 Go raibh maith agat - Thank you